๐Ÿฆž Massachusetts Eviction Notice Laws

 ๐Ÿ’ฐ Massachusetts Security Deposit Rules

-• Separate Account: Must be in a separate, interest-bearing Massachusetts bank account
+• Separate Account: Must be held in a separate, interest-bearing Massachusetts bank account

 • Statement of Condition: Must provide within 10 days of move-in

-• Penalty: Violations can result in 3x the deposit plus attorney fees
+• Penalty: Violations entitle the tenant to 3x the deposit amount plus attorney fees

 โ“ Massachusetts Eviction FAQ